Last modified: March 1, 2023

 - The Utah Suicide Prevention Coalition is a partnership of community members, suicide survivors, service providers, researchers, and others dedicated to saving lives and advancing suicide prevention efforts in Utah.

-- Wasatch Mental Health is a comprehensive community mental health center.
+- Wasatch Behavioral Health is a comprehensive community mental health center.
 It offers an array of programs and services for children, teens and adults.

 - The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.